Vitaliy-Dob/leet-code/README.md

 A robot is located at the top-left corner of a m x n grid (marked 'Start' in the diagram below).
 The robot can only move either down or right at any point in time.
 The robot is trying to reach the bottom-right corner of the grid (marked 'Finish' in the diagram below).
 How many possible unique paths are there?
+# 337. House Robber III
+The thief has found himself a new place for his thievery again.
+There is only one entrance to this area, called the "root."
+Besides the root, each house has one and only one parent house.
+After a tour, the smart thief realized that "all houses in this place forms a binary tree".
+It will automatically contact the police if two directly-linked houses were broken into on the same night.
+Determine the maximum amount of money the thief can rob tonight without alerting the police.
+# 213. House Robber II
+You are a professional robber planning to rob houses along a street.
+Each house has a certain amount of money stashed.
+All houses at this place are arranged in a circle.
+That means the first house is the neighbor of the last one.
+Meanwhile, adjacent houses have security system connected and it will automatically contact the police if two adjacent houses were broken into on the same night.
+Given a list of non-negative integers representing the amount of money of each house, determine the maximum amount of money you can rob tonight without alerting the police.